openstack/adjutant/README.md

 Even less likely, and further far-future additions:

+* Split the system into the api, a queue, and workers.
+That way tasks are processed asynchronously by the workers.
+  * Will require a bunch of rethinking, but most of the core logic will be reused, with the workers simply waiting for events and executing them on the tasks/actions in much the same way as they are presently.
 * Remove concept of predefined action steps entirely, setup Actions to have any possible number of 'steps'.
   * Will require moving actions to an iterator style pattern with a "next_action" style function as the driving force.
   * Will alter how chaining actions together works, thus may require a lot of work to define a sensible pattern for chaining them together.